-THE WADDLERS ARE 1 YEAR OR OLDER BY AUGUST 31
+THE WADDLERS ARE 1 YEAR OR OLDER BY AUGUST 31st for Dewdrops

-Lana Khomchuk (Lead Assistant Teacher) Since Sept.
-2000
+Enery Cardenas (Lead Assistant Teacher) Since June 2023

 Teachers are the core of The Shyne School.
 The curriculum centers around the loving, warm and welcoming interaction children have each day with teachers and friends.
 Teachers work together with parents so they can ensure children feel safe and secure while at school.
 We work with parents and respect individual differences as well as families’ preferences.

 With a group of 10:2 (5:1 ratio), teachers are able to be responsive to the children’s needs.
-When interacting with the children, teachers actively encourage and extend the children’s developing language.
-Teachers identify and label objects, feelings and actions while the children are going about their day.
+When interacting with the children, teachers actively encourage and extend the children’s language development.
+Teachers identify and label objects, feelings, and actions while the children are going about their day.
 Children learn basic sign language to extend communication for talkers and non-talkers, such as the sign for more, eat, drink, want, tired, cold, and coat, etc. Children learn during daily routines as well as specially planned projects that include Literacy, Pre-Math, Science, Art and Music and Movement.

 Children must be one year old by August 31st and walking to attend.
 Children will range from 12 to 23 months of age at the beginning of the year.
-They will move to the two year old classroom at the beginning of our school year in September.
+They will move to the two-year-old classroom at the beginning of our school year in September.
 We move children by teacher recommendation and space available in the next class.
 This will be the group they will move with from classroom to classroom.
-They will all leave for Kindergarten together.
+They will all leave for kindergarten together.
 Children need to move from a bottle of formula to a sippy cup of whole milk before they start.
 Bottles are not recommended past 12 months of age.
 We provide one afternoon nap.
 Parents are encouraged to prepare their child at home by adjusting their nap schedule, so they are napping from 1 to 3 PM before they start.
 This will make the transition easier.

 We want to support parents in all areas of development and new milestones the children reach.
-We are limited to diapers and pull up’s in the Dewdrop class.
+We are limited to diapers and pull ups in the Dewdrop class.
 We are not allowed to use potty training seats and we do not have toilets in the classroom.
-When children are at the level of staying dry for long periods of time in pull ups and they can ask to go to the bathroom we will take them to the toilets in the main building.
+When children are at the level of staying dry for extended periods of time in pull-ups and they can ask to go to the bathroom we will take them to the toilets in the main building.
 Children must initiate the need to go and be able to hold it.
 Bathrooms are used by all the classrooms so children may have to wait to use the toilet.
 Please see our parent handbook for our potty learning strategies.
 In addition, we recommend a wet bag that we can send soiled clothing home in.

 Keeping the children healthy is important to us.
 The children go outside at least two times a day, weather permitting.
-While the children are outside we are able to air out the classroom.
+While the children are outside, we can air out the classroom.
 Large motor activities outside are important to their health and development so we ask parents to send their children in coats with hoods for those drizzly days.
-Parents can also send rubber boots and water proof pants.
+Parents can also send rubber boots and waterproof pants.

-The daily schedule is balanced between active and quiet, teacher directed and child directed times.
-Our day starts free choice activities followed by snack and a circle time.
-The children are able to choose from special projects, playing in the learning centers (art, sensory, books, blocks, dramatic play, large or small motor areas), during free choice.
+The daily schedule is balanced between active and quiet, teacher directed, and child directed times.
+Our day starts with free choice activities followed by snacks and a circle time.
+The children can choose from special projects, playing in the learning centers (art, sensory, books, blocks, dramatic play, large or small motor areas), during free choice.
 The children then clean up and head outside before lunch.
 After lunch we prepare for a nap.
-When the children get up they learn self help skills such as putting socks and shoes back on, diaper change and snack before we head outside.
+When the children get up, they learn self-help skills such as putting socks and shoes back on, diaper change and snack before we head outside.
 The children come back in for music and movement time and free choice activities until parents pick up.
 The children eat and have diaper changes about every two hours or more often as needed.

 National Association for the Education of Young Children: New research on brain development underscores the importance of the first few years of life for children’s development and learning.
-New studies also confirm that when very young children are in child care, quality matters.
+Recent studies also confirm that when young children are in childcare, quality matters.